STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Our story →

 What genital warts are.
-Genital warts are caused by human papillomavirus (HPV) — specifically the low-risk HPV types 6 and 11, which together cause around 90% of cases.
-They appear as small flesh-coloured, pink, or grey bumps on the genitals, anus, or surrounding skin.
-They can be smooth, cauliflower-shaped, flat, or raised.
-Most cases produce no symptoms beyond the visible bumps; some patients notice itching, bleeding, or discomfort with sex.
-The HPV types that cause warts are different from the high-risk types that cause cervical and other cancers — wart-causing HPV is essentially never the type that progresses to cancer.
-The Specialist GP examines the area, confirms the diagnosis, and rules out look-alikes like skin tags, pearly penile papules, sebaceous cysts, or molluscum contagiosum.
+They are caused by HPV — the low-risk types 6 and 11, behind about 90% of cases — and appear as small flesh-coloured, pink, or grey bumps on the genitals, anus, or surrounding skin.
+Most produce no symptoms beyond the visible bumps; some cause itching or bleeding.
+These wart types differ from the high-risk types that cause cancer.
+The Specialist GP confirms the diagnosis and rules out look-alikes like skin tags or molluscum.

 Cryotherapy in detail.
-Cryotherapy is the most rapid genital-wart treatment available and the standard first-line in-clinic option.
-Liquid nitrogen at -196°C is applied directly to each wart using a cotton-tipped applicator or fine spray — typically 5 to 15 seconds per lesion depending on size.
-The treatment stings briefly (about the intensity of a hot pinprick) and most patients tolerate it without local anaesthetic.
-After treatment the treated area blisters within a few hours and forms a scab over 1 to 2 days; the wart and surrounding affected skin slough off within 7 to 14 days.
-Most patients have 2 to 4 sessions at 2 to 4 week intervals to clear visible warts.
-Resolution rates with cryotherapy are 70 to 80% for typical cases.
+The most rapid genital-wart treatment and standard first-line in-clinic option.
+Liquid nitrogen at -196°C is applied to each wart with a cotton tip or fine spray, about 5 to 15 seconds per lesion.
+It stings briefly (like a hot pinprick) and most people need no local anaesthetic.
+The area blisters within hours, scabs over 1 to 2 days, and warts slough off within 7 to 14 days.
+Most patients have 2 to 4 sessions at 2 to 4 week intervals, with 70 to 80% resolution.

 Partner notification.
-Genital warts are sexually transmitted, so partner notification is part of the broader picture.
-Tell current and recent sexual partners so they can check themselves for visible warts and consider HPV vaccination if they have not had it.
-There is no specific blood test or swab for the wart-causing HPV types — partners only need testing if they themselves have visible warts or other symptoms.
-For partner notification, the options are direct disclosure or anonymous notification through services like Let Them Know (letthemknow.org.au).
-Dr Skinner can talk through how to approach this at the consult.
-Consistent condom use reduces but does not eliminate transmission; warts can occur on areas not covered by condoms.
+Genital warts are sexually transmitted, so tell current and recent partners so they can self-check and consider HPV vaccination.
+There is no blood test or swab for the wart-causing HPV types — partners only need testing if they have visible warts.
+Notify directly or anonymously through the Let Them Know service.
+Condoms reduce but don’t eliminate transmission.

-Getting to our East Melbourne clinic.
-Suite 6c, Level 5, 182–184 Victoria Parade East Melbourne — on the corner of Albert Street, a 7-minute walk south from Parliament Station.
-Trams along Victoria Parade include routes 11, 12, 24, 30, 86, and 109.
-Limited 1-hour and 2-hour metered street parking is available on Albert, Hoddle, and Lansdowne Streets; the Cathedral Place car park is the nearest paid option.
-The clinic is wheelchair-accessible via ground-floor lift.
-There is no visible signage on the front of the building — the suite is on Level 5 of a multi-tenant Victoria Parade office building.
-The dedicated genital-wart and cryotherapy clinic runs Tuesdays 10am to 2pm; for non-Tuesday availability, see our main East Melbourne sexual health clinic page.
+Getting to the clinic.
+Suite 6c, Level 5, 182–184 Victoria Parade, East Melbourne — on the corner of Albert Street, a 7-minute walk south from Parliament Station.
+Trams along Victoria Parade include routes 11, 12, 30, 86, and 109.
+Limited metered street parking; Cathedral Place car park is the nearest paid option.
+Wheelchair-accessible via ground-floor lift.

 Frequently asked questions

-The dedicated genital-wart and cryotherapy clinic runs Tuesdays 10am to 2pm at our East Melbourne clinic.
+The dedicated genital-wart and cryotherapy clinic runs at our East Melbourne clinic.
 The appointment runs for 30 minutes, covering consult, examination, and in-clinic cryotherapy at the same visit where appropriate.
 Book online via the homepage.
 For non-Tuesday availability, the main East Melbourne sexual health clinic can examine and discuss treatment options, with cryotherapy then arranged at a Tuesday slot.

-Dr Ed Skinner is a Specialist GP with sexual-health experience who runs the dedicated cryotherapy clinic at our East Melbourne rooms.
+Our Specialist GP has sexual-health experience and runs the dedicated cryotherapy clinic at our East Melbourne rooms.
 The combination of focused sexual-health practice and a dedicated procedural clinic means examination, diagnosis confirmation, and treatment happen in a single visit rather than spread across multiple appointments.
 Cryotherapy is performed in-clinic with the same person who took the history, so the treatment is tailored to your specific case.

 Treatment approach changes in pregnancy.
 Cryotherapy is safe during pregnancy and is the most commonly used in-clinic option.
 Topical home treatments are not recommended in pregnancy.
 Genital warts can grow more rapidly in pregnancy because of hormonal changes, but typically shrink or resolve after delivery.
 For large or rapidly growing warts, or any warts in the vaginal area near delivery time, the Specialist GP coordinates with your obstetric care.
 Vertical transmission from mother to baby is rare.

 Not by default.
 The consult is confidential — we do not notify your regular GP, employer, school, or insurer.
-Any prescription appears as a generic medication item on your pharmacy record; if you would prefer this not appear on your My Health Record, the Specialist GP can adjust settings at the consult.
 There is no visible practice signage at the front of the building.
 A summary letter to your regular GP can be sent with your explicit consent if you want continuity.

 Yes.
 HPV vaccination (Gardasil 9) is registered up to age 45 in Australia.
 The under-25 dose is free under the National Immunisation Program.
 For adults 26 to 45 a three-dose schedule is given over months 0, 2, and 6, paid per dose.
 Vaccination does not clear existing HPV infection but reduces the chance of new HPV-type infections and is associated with reduced wart recurrence in some studies.
 Vaccination can be coordinated alongside wart-treatment appointments — see our HPV vaccine Melbourne page for the full pathway.

-No — the effective topical treatments are prescription-only in Australia for an evidence-based reason: getting the right product, frequency, and duration matters, and confirming the diagnosis is genital warts (not a look-alike condition like molluscum, skin tags, or pearly penile papules) is important before starting any treatment.
+No — the effective topical treatments are not available over the counter in Australia for an evidence-based reason: getting the right product, frequency, and duration matters, and confirming the diagnosis is genital warts (not a look-alike condition like molluscum, skin tags, or pearly penile papules) is important before starting any treatment.
 Over-the-counter wart removers sold for hands and feet are not appropriate for genital skin and can cause significant chemical burns.
-An in-clinic examination is the right first step.
+An in-clinic examination is the right first step — the Specialist GP can arrange the appropriate topical treatment on the consult where it is the right option.

 There is no specific blood test or swab for the wart-causing HPV types — testing is based on visible examination only.
 If you have no visible warts, no test will be useful; the right step is regular self-checks for new bumps over the next few months and to book an examination if anything appears.
 HPV is so common (over 80% lifetime exposure for sexually active adults) that exposure is almost certain in any sexual relationship of any length.
 Vaccination if not already vaccinated reduces the chance of new HPV-type infections.